My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Louvre Museum

-The Louvre is probably second to the Eiffel Tower in regards to famous places in Paris.
+The Louvre is probably second to the Eiffel Tower in regard to famous places in Paris.
+Your Paris itinerary can’t be complete without it!

-Definitely make sure you stop for a visit, whether you just want to catch a glimpse of the famous Mona Lisa (be warned: it is tiny!), or want to spend hours wandering though its many halls of art.
+Definitely make sure you stop for a visit, whether you just want to catch a glimpse of the famous Mona Lisa (be warned: it is tiny!), the lovely Venus de Milo, the rare Winged Victory of Samothrace, or to spend hours wandering through its many halls of artworks.

-The museum is closed on Tuesdays, and is open from 9am to usually 6pm (on Wednesdays and Fridays it stays open until 9:45pm).
+The museum is open daily except Tuesdays.
+It is open from 9:00 am to 6:00 pm except Fridays as it stays open until 9:45 pm).

 Musée d’Orsay

-The Musée d’Orsay contains some incredible works of French art, most dating between 1848 and 1914.
+The Musée d’Orsay contains some incredible works of French art particularly from artists like Monet, Manet, Degas, Van Gogh, Gaugin, and more, mostly dating between 1848 and 1914.
 From sculptures and paintings to antiques and photography, you’ll find it all here.

-My favorite photo spot here?
+My favorite photo spot?
 There is a stunning, giant clock inside!
+You’ll see a photo of it at the very end of this post.

-Cost: normal price for adults is 14 Euros.
+Cost: normal price for adults is 16 Euros.
+See more info here.

 Tuileries Garden